Famous Proverbs

 Knowledge is power

 The greater our knowledge, the greater our influence on others.
-The phrase implies that with knowledge or education one's potential or abilities in life will certainly increase.
-Having and sharing...
+The phrase implies that with knowledge or education one's potential or...
 Read more →

 Easy come, easy go